-We have audited the non-consolidated financial statements of Japan Airport Terminal Co., Ltd. ("the Company") provided in the "Financial Information" section in the Company's Annual Securities Report ("Yukashoken Hokokusho"), which comprise the non-consolidated balance sheet, the non-consolidated statement of income, the non-consolidated statement of changes in shareholders' equity, notes on the non-consolidated financial statements, and the supplementary non-consolidated financial statements of the Company as of March 31, 2023 and for the 79th fiscal year from April 1, 2022 to March 31, 2023, in accordance with Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act of Japan.
+We have audited the non-consolidated financial statements of Japan Airport Terminal Co., Ltd. ("the Company") provided in the "Financial Information" section in the Company's Annual Securities Report ("Yukashoken Hokokusho"), which comprise the non-consolidated balance sheet, the non-consolidated statement of income, the non-consolidated statement of changes in shareholders' equity, significant accounting policies, the related notes, and the supplementary schedules of the Company as of March 31, 2023 and for the 79th fiscal year from April 1, 2022 to March 31, 2023, in accordance with Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act of Japan.